Manifold calculus and homotopy sheaves: Introduction

 \subsection{Outline of the paper}

 In section 2 we define homotopy sheaves.
-We relax the definition of a Grothendieck topology to that of a coverage and we introduce two coverages $\sJ_k$ and $\sJ_k^{\circ}$ which in some sense generate the Grothendieck topology $\sJ_k$.
-We discuss the local model structure on the category of presheaves in section 3.
-Homotopy sheafification corresponds to a fibrant replacement for this model structure.
-In section 4, we discuss enriched homotopical Kan extensions.
-In section 5, we prove the Theorem \ref{TA} and, in section 6, we describe $\sT_k F$ as the derived space of right module maps.
-The equivalence between homotopy sheaves and polynomial functors is treated in section 7.
+We relax the definition of a Grothendieck topology to that of a coverage and we introduce two coverages $\sJ_k^{\circ}$ and $\sJ_k^{h}$.
+We show in section 5 and 7, respectively, that $\sJ_k^{\circ}$ and $\sJ_k^{h}$ form a basis for the Grothendieck topology $\sJ_k$ by proving that the three coverages generate the same homotopy sheaves.
+To set the ground, we first introduce the local model structure on the category of presheaves in section 3 and, in section 4, we discuss enriched homotopical (or $\infty$) Kan extensions.
 Finally, in section 8 we show that $\sT_k$ is really an `enrichment' of $T_k$.
-Specifically, we show that for functors $F$ on $\sO(M)$ which, like $Emb(-,N)$, factor through $\sE$, we have a weak equivalence
+Specifically, we show that for functors $F$ on $\sO(M)$ which, like $\emb(-,N)$, factor through $\Man$, we have a weak equivalence

 for every open set $U$ of $M$.